Nagelfar/RestaurantKata/services/Readme.md

 - if the whole API should be generated the `global-property` setting can be omitted (see [customization](https://openapi-generator.tech/docs/customization) and [global properties](https://openapi-generator.tech/docs/globals) for details)

 The generated files in the `generated/<<foldername>>` folder can then be used to bootstrap your API implementation.

+## Runing a fake server

+[Fakeit](https://github.com/justinfeng/fakeit) can be used to test an implementation with a fake server

+    docker run -t \
+        -v "${PWD}:/services" \
+        -p 8010:8080 realfengjia/fakeit:latest \
+        --spec /services/GuestExperience.yaml

+The fake server is reachable via <http://localhost:8010/>.
+To use provided examples of the OpenAPI file use `--use-example` as additional parameter